How Romanian workhorses reach the dinner plate

-POROSCHIA, Romania (Reuters) - Florin Dumitru, like millions of subsistence farmers in Romania, the European Union’s second-poorest country, will have no choice when the horse that ploughs his scrap of land can no longer earn its keep.
+POROSCHIA, Romania, Feb 13 (Reuters) - Florin Dumitru, like millions of subsistence farmers in Romania, the European Union’s second-poorest country, will have no choice when the horse that ploughs his scrap of land can no longer earn its keep.

 “What do you have to do when he can’t plough or pull a cart any more?
 You just sell it to the slaughterhouse to butcher it,” said Dumitru, 40, who lives in Poroschia, home to one of Romania’s big abattoirs.